 If you’re looking for the upcoming Realme UI 2.0 update based on Android 11, Then you’ve come to the right place.
 Here’s you will find all the information about Realme UI 2.0 release date, features, eligible devices, and rumors.

-The news about Android 11 is already begun to come out and Google has released the second developer preview of Android 11.
+The news about Android 11 is already begun to come out and Google has released the beta program of Android 11.
 The upcoming Realme UI 2.0 will also be based on Android 11.

 Realme unveiled its new custom user interface Realme UI in December 2019, that based on Realme UI V1.0 Android 10.
 Realme has rolled out Realme UI 1.0 update for few devices including Realme 3 Pro, Realme XT, Realme 5 Pro, Realme X, Realme X2, and Realme X2 Pro, the company is yet to roll out Realme UI 1.0 update for about 6-7 smartphones which is supposed to happen in upcoming months.

 The mobile operating system update and improvement is the major part of it, and always some space for improvement.
 Realme UI is the first version of Realme’s own OS.
 So the next version of Realme UI – Realme UI 2.0 could become a milestone for this improvement story.